vitobotta/hetzner-k3s/docs/Creating_a_cluster.md

-# Creating a cluster
+# Creating a Cluster

-The tool needs a basic configuration file, written in YAML format, to handle tasks like creating, upgrading, or deleting clusters.
-Below is an example where commented lines indicate optional settings:
+This page covers the full configuration reference for hetzner-k3s.
+For a quick start, see the [Quick Start in the README](https://github.com/vitobotta/hetzner-k3s#quick-start) or the [Complete Tutorial](Setting_up_a_cluster.md).

+---

+## Configuration File

+hetzner-k3s uses a YAML configuration file.
+Below is a complete example with all options.
+Commented lines are optional:

 ```yaml
 ---